anowacki/LibMseed.jl/README.md

 ## Installation
 ### Dependencies
-- Julia v1.6 or later
+- Julia v1.6 or later.

 ### Installation instructions
 You can install LibMseed.jl from Julia's package manager like so: